Free trade agreements of Israel: Japan

-Early talks on an Israeli - Japanese free trade agreement were on January 2019 in Jerusalem between the ministers of economy of Israel and Japan, and businesspeople, including executives from Mitsubishi Corporation, Toshiba Corporation, and Sony.
-On November 22, 2022 the Israeli Prime Minister Yair Lapid visited Tokyo remarking on 70 years of Israeli - Japanese relations, and also to sign an agreement to enter negotiations for a free trade agreement.
+Early talks on an Israeli - Japanese free trade agreement were in January 2019 in Jerusalem between the ministers of economy of Israel and Japan, and businesspeople, including executives from Mitsubishi Corporation, Toshiba Corporation, and Sony.
+On November 22, 2022, the Israeli Prime Minister Yair Lapid visited Tokyo remarking on 70 years of Israeli - Japanese relations, and also to sign an agreement to enter negotiations for a free trade agreement.
 Negotiations between Israel and Japan started in 2023.

 Moldova

 Before the visit of the Israeli Foreign Minister Eli Cohen to Moldova, the Israeli Minister of Economy and Trade Nir Barkat and Ambassador of Moldova to Israel Alexandr Roitman meet on 29 July 2023 to discuss free trade agreement between the countries.
 Eli Cohen visited Moldova on 8 August 2023 and signed the agreement to start FTA negotiations with the Moldavan Minister of Foreign Affairs and European Integration, Nicu Popescu.
 Agreement to start FTA negotiations usually takes years, but was signed only after 8 days.